fabri1983/eternity2_solver/README.md

 Packaging
 ---------
+*Note: if you don't have local Maven installation then use provided* `mvnw`.
+*Note: if you are using a JVM version 8 or smaller then you need to apply these changes in `proguard.conf`: uncomment `rt.jar` and `jsse.jar`, comment `jmods`.
 ```sh
 mvn clean package
 ```
-*Note: if you don't have local Maven installation then use provided* `mvnw`.
-It generates the jar file with default profile and copy the external dependencies under target folder.
+It generates the jar file with default profile `java7` and copy the external dependencies under target folder.
 Also by default it uses ProGuard code processing.
-Add -Dskip.proguard=true to generate simple java jar.
+Add `-Dskip.proguard=true` to generate simple java jar.

 **Profiles (use -P)**
-- `java7`, `java8`: for execution with either JVM.
+- `java7`, `java8`: for execution with either JVM. `java7` is active by default.
-- `jrockit`: intended for running on Oracle's JRockit JVM (the one that is java 1.6 version).
+- `jrockit`: intended for running on Oracle's JRockit JVM (the one that is java 1.6 version only).
 - `mpje`: intended for running in cluster/multi-core environment using MPJExpress api.
 Currently compiles to java 10.
 - `java8native`: only intended for Graal SubstrateVM native image generation.
-- `java12`: before build you need to edit `proguard.conf`: comment `rt.jar` and `jsse.jar` and uncomment `jmods`.
-If you are using a JVM version 9 or higher then you need to change as described in `java12`.
+- `java12`.

 Execution